Before Your COVID-19 Test

 How Long Does It Take to Get My Test Results?

-Send-out lab test results typically take 24 to 72 hours to return from our lab partner.
+Send-out lab test results typically take 24 hours to return from our lab partner.
 Please note that the return of results is an estimate and is subject to lab capabilities and patient demand.

 Are Return-to-work/school or Travel COVID-19 Tests Available?